hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 |@RequestMapping(value = "/{id}", method = RequestMethod.PUT)|@PutMapping(value = "/{id}")|
 |@RequestMapping(value = "/{id}", method = RequestMethod.DELETE)|@DeleteMapping(value = "/{id}")|

-A new `@RestControllerAdvice()` is provided for exception handling,it is combination of `@ControllerAdvice` and `@ResponseBody`.
+A new `@RestControllerAdvice()` is provided for exception handling, it is combination of `@ControllerAdvice` and `@ResponseBody`.
 You can remove the `@ResponseBody` on the `@ExceptionHandler` method when use this new annotation.

-For example, in a former Spring Boot version, the exception handler class looks like:
+For example, in the old Spring 4.2, an custom exception handler class looks like the following.

 	@ControllerAdvice()
 	public class RestExceptionHandler {